csh970605/csh970605.github.io/_posts/2023-03-30-Regression.md

 If your independent variable is time, then you are forecasting future values, otherwise your model is predicting present but unknown values.<br>
 <br>

+# Regression VS Classification

++ Regression : Used to predict continuous real values.
++ Classification : Used to predict categories or classes.

 # Types of regression<br>

 + [Simple Linear Regression](https://csh970605.github.io/posts/Simple_Linear_Regression/)<br>